 Before we get to coding, let's brush up on some basic Go vocabulary:

-- Packages: Go programs are made up of "packages," which mirror packaging concepts in other programming languages (think modules in Python or packages in Java).
+• Packages: Go programs comprise "packages," which mirror packaging concepts in other programming languages (think modules in Python or packages in Java).
 Every Golang program contains a package called main, which serves as the project's entry point.

-- Modules: Go modules are third-party libraries installed by Go.
-Modules are essentially projects which have been published for general use as dependencies in your projects.
+• Modules: Go modules are third-party libraries installed by Go.
+Modules are essentially projects published for general use as dependencies in your projects.

-- Vendors: This is where things get interesting.
-While modules can be installed to the /pkg/mod directory for global use, source projects can contain their own versions of these modules to avoid clashing dependency versions between projects (this is not dissimilar to Python virtual environments).
+• Vendors: This is where things get interesting.
+While modules can be installed in the /pkg/mod directory for global use, source projects can contain their own versions of these modules to avoid clashing dependency versions between projects (this is not dissimilar to Python virtual environments).
 While not required, you can choose to keep module versions project-specific (we will do this in our example).

 Creating a Hello World App